 Submitting a Publication Proposal to the Scottish History Society

 We publish previously unpublished manuscript material illustrative of the history of Scotland and the Scots.
-If you would like to discuss whether or not your proposed publication falls into this category please contact the Society’s Publication Secretary (see the ‘Council Members’ section on this site).
+If you would like to discuss whether or not your proposed publication falls into this category please contact the Society’s General Editor (see the ‘Council Members’ section on this site).
 We publish a nominal one volume per calendar year.

 Our volumes are scholarly editions, annotated with an introduction.
 A full length volume is around 100,000 words, approximately 10,000 words of which is introduction.
 Shorter submissions can be accommodated in one of our occasional Miscellany volumes.
-If you are considering a submission which is in excess of this length, please contact the Publication Secretary.
+If you are considering a submission which is in excess of this length, please contact the General Editor.

-If you are considering submitting a proposal to the Society we invite you to contact the Publication Secretary at the earliest opportunity.
+If you are considering submitting a proposal to the Society we invite you to contact the General Editor at the earliest opportunity.
 Normally we would then ask you to send us a formal publication proposal.
 This should be in the format of a report and, while the precise details will vary from proposal to proposal, should address the following issues:

 i) Identification of MSS to be edited, including location.